spotify/hype/README.md

 val result = example("hello") #!
 ```

-As we'll see later, Hype gives you more fine grained control over the execution environment for each
+As we'll see later, Hype gives you more fine-grained control over the execution environment for each
 function.
 Using an `implicit` value as we did above works in most cases, but the hashbang (`#!`)
 operator also allows you to specify an explicit environment.